copilot-code-optimizations/VS-Extension/README.md

 6. Install the version that matches your Visual Studio version
 7. Yes, you need to close the Visual Studio for the installation to start.
 Please pay attention to the installation dialog, your consent maybe neccesary
-8. Once installation completes, please restart Visual Studio
+8. Once installation completes, please start Visual Studio

 # Usage

 ### Visual Studio Extension

+1. Open VS
-1. Open the repo you have insights for in Code Optimizations in Visual Studio
+2. Open the repo for the app you have insights for in Code Optimizations
-2. Open GitHub Copilot Chat
+3. Open GitHub Copilot Chat
-3. The Code Optimizations (preview) extension introduces an "agent" called `@code_optimizations` with a few commands or *skills* that let you interface with Code Optimizations issues.
+4. The Code Optimizations (preview) extension introduces an "agent" called `@code_optimizations` with a few commands or *skills* that let you interface with Code Optimizations issues.
 To invoke the extension,  type `@code_optimizations` followed by the skill and the necessary parameters:

 #### @code_optimizations /connect <Application_Insights_Resource_Name>

+where <Application_Insights_Resource_Name> is the name of the Appliation Insights.
 The command will pull the top issues from Code Optimizations, map them to source code in your local repo and try suggesting fixes / recommendations.
 It will automatically generate the first fix it's able to offer.
 To generate fixes for other issues, follow the instructions in the Copilot response.

 <img src="IMAGES/CodeOptimizations2.png" width="800" />